HDD vs SSD vs NVMe

 SATA SSD (Solid State Drive)

 Solid State Drives (SSD) have quickly become the standard and successor over traditional hard drives.
-SSD use NAND-Flash memory which is similar to what is used in USB drives and do not use any moving pasts which allow it to perform much faster than a typical hard drive disk limited to 7200RPM.
-SSD’s can generally cost the same as hard drives for typical storage sizes making it an easy choice due to its significantly faster speeds.
+SSDs use NAND-Flash memory which is similar to what is used in USB drives and do not use any moving parts which allows them to perform much faster than a typical hard drive disk limited to 7200RPM.
+SSDs generally cost the same as hard drives for typical storage sizes making it an easy choice due to significantly faster speeds and better reliability.
 We suggest using SSD for all server needs as it offers a perfect combination of cost and performance.
 For those looking for something even faster, check out NVMe drives explained below.

 vs